-Using the above criteria of referencing, there are two major categories for signaling schemes: differential and single ended.
+Using the above criteria of referencing, there are two major categories for signaling schemes: differential and single-ended.
 However, from a buffer designer's perspective we can actually define three categories.
-In this document we will refer to these as true differential, half differential, and single ended drivers and receivers.
-Let's review each of these, starting with the discussion of receivers.
+In this document we will refer to these as true differential, half-differential, and single-ended drivers and receivers.
+Each of these is reviewed below.